opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/connecting-sides/index.md

 3. Drop in and position a slot nut underneath the hole and use a M5x10mm machine screw to fasten the v-slot extrusion to the {{<tooltip "Front Right Leg" "FDM-0002">}}.
   {{< container-image path="images/Connecting-The-Sides-Step-3.png" alt="Use a M5x10mm screw to attach the cross piece to the Front Right Leg" >}}

-4. Attach a 2020 corner bracket to the 20x20 V-Slot on the left side using two slot nuts and two M5x8mm screws.
+4. Attach one of the included metal 2020 corner bracket to the 20x20 V-Slot on the left side using two slot nuts and two M5x8mm screws.
   {{< container-image path="images/Connecting-The-Sides-Step-4.png" alt="Attach a 2020 corner bracket on the left side" >}}

 5. Attach a 2020 corner bracket to the 20x20 V-Slot on the right side using two slot nuts and two M5x8mm screws.